Direct Relief

-Direct Relief (formerly known as Direct Relief International) is a nonprofit humanitarian organization whose mission is to improve the lives of people in poverty or emergency situations by providing medical resources.
+Direct Relief (formerly known as Direct Relief International) is a nonprofit organization whose stated mission is to improve the lives of people in poverty or emergency situations by providing medical resources.
 The charity provides emergency medical assistance and disaster relief in the United States and internationally.

 Direct Relief does not accept government funding but instead relies on private, charitable contributions and donated medicine and supplies.
 No donated funds go towards Direct Relief's fundraising efforts.
 Instead, all funds go to the nonprofit's programs and emergency responses.
 The organization is headed by an independent board of directors.

 History

 In 1945, William Zimdin, an Estonian immigrant to the United States and businessman, began sending thousands of relief parcels to relatives, friends, and former employees in Europe to help with the aftermath of World War II.
 In 1948, Zimdin formalized his efforts with the establishment of the William Zimdin Foundation.
 Dezso Karczag, a Hungarian Jewish immigrant, assumed management of the foundation following Zimdin's death in 1951.
 Karczag changed the organization's name to Direct Relief Foundation in 1957.

 In the early 1960s, the foundation refined its mission to serve disadvantaged populations in medically underserved communities around the world.
 To assist with this effort, Direct Relief became licensed as a wholesale pharmacy in 1962 to be able to provide prescription medicines.
 During this time, the organization also supported victims of natural disasters in the US and homeless populations in Santa Barbara, California.
 The foundation assumed the name Direct Relief International in 1982.

 In 2004, the Direct Relief provided almost $122 million in medical aid to 54 countries.
 The same year, the organization assisted Sri Ramakrishna Math and GlaxoSmithKline with designing and implementing a one-year nurse assistant training program in India.
 The program was launched to empower young women in districts affected by the Indian Ocean tsunami.
 By 2019, over 1,200 nurses had graduated.

 In 2011, Direct Relief Women, a volunteer branch of the nonprofit, was created, and held its first fundraiser for Direct Relief International.
 All money raised went toward providing safe births around the world.
 In 2013, Direct Relief International assumed the name Direct Relief.

 After raising $3,300 for the American Cancer Society through a partnership with Direct Relief in 2016, Matthew Moffit and Direct Relief produced Zeldathon (playing Legend of Zelda for 36 hours straight) and formed Direct Relief Gaming, which has raised $14.1M since its inception and partnered with organizations such as Humble Bundle and Bungie.